Ini Edo

 Iniobong Edo Ekim (born 23 April 1982) is a Nigerian actress.
-Ini Edo began her film career in 2000, and has featured in more than 200 movies since her debut.
+Ini Edo began her acting career in 2000, and has featured in more than 200 movies since her debut.
 In 2013, Ini Edo was a judge for the Miss Black Africa UK Pageant and De9jaSpirit Talent Hunt.
-In 2014, Miss Ini Edo was appointed by the United Nations as a United Nations Habitat Youth Envoy.
+In 2014, she was appointed by the United Nations as a United Nations Habitat Youth Envoy.

 Early life and education

 Ini Edo is an Ibibio from Akwa Ibom state located in the south-south part of Nigeria.
 Her mother was a school teacher, and her father was a church elder.
 Ini Edo had a strict upbringing, the second of four children, three girls, and one boy.
 She attended Cornelia Connely College in Uyo, Nigeria.
 She graduated from the University of Uyo where she got a Diploma in Theatre Arts.
-She also completed her bachelor's degree program at the University of Calabar where she studied English.
+She also completed her Bachelor's degree program at the University of Calabar where she studied English.
 In 2014, she got a scholarship to study law at the National Open University of Nigeria.

 Career

 Her acting career started in 2000 with her debut in Thick Madam.
 Ini Edo was discovered by a producer at the audition she attended.
 Her breakthrough came in 2004 when she acted in World Apart.
 She has appeared in over 100 films.
 She earned a "Best Lead Actress" nomination at the 11th Africa Movie Academy Awards for her performance in the movie "While You Slept".

-Ini Edo, however, in 2017, made it clear that only hardwork, delight and dedication can get one to the top in the Nollywood industry as there are many distractions.
-But she encouraged that with determination, one would get there.
+In 2017, she stated that only hard work and dedication can get one to the top in the Nollywood industry, as there are many distractions.

-In 2021, she debuted a luxury fashion and cosmetic brand called Secrets Of April, which offers High Fashion Apparel, beauty products and accessories for unique expressions, rich and famous.
+In 2021, she created a luxury fashion and cosmetic brand called Secrets Of April, which offers High Fashion Apparel, beauty products and accessories.

 She represents the National Democratic Institute (NDI), an NGO that works to improve the efficacy of democratic institutions, as an ambassador.

 In 2023, Ini Edo produced ShantyTown, a 2023 Nigerian crime thriller released to Netflix on 20 January 2023.

-Ini Edo is among the Judges at De9jaspirit Talent Hunt she has so far anchored the first, second and third seasons.
+Ini Edo is among the Judges at De9jaspirit Talent Hunt, she has so far anchored the first, second and third seasons.

-In 2025 Ini Edo is seen to be a major star in the third season of Africa's First and biggest reality tv series on Netflix: "Young, Famous & African".
-The African show has shown to recently top the chart at #5 in Tv shows as of 4 January 2025.
+In 2025 Ini Edo was one of the stars in the third season of Africa's first reality tv series on Netflix: "Young, Famous & African".
+The show has recently topped the chart at #5 in Tv shows as of 4 January 2025.

 Personal life

 In 2008, Ini Edo married Philip Ehiagwina an American-based business man.
 The marriage ended in September 2014 after six years.

-Ini Edo had her first child, a girl through surrogacy in the year 2021.
+In 2016, she stated that her being stuck in traffic, and consequently late for mass, spared her from being involved in the Uyo Church collapse, which killed many inside.
+Ini Edo had her first child, a girl through surrogacy, in 2021.